TimeBreaker/Multi-Agent-Reinforcement-Learning-papers/README.md

 For MARL papers with code and MARL resources, please refer to [MARL Papers with Code](https://github.com/TimeBreaker/MARL-papers-with-code) and [MARL Resources Collection](https://github.com/TimeBreaker/MARL-resources-collection).

-I will continually update this repository and I welcome suggestions. (missing important papers, missing categories, invalid links, etc.)It's only a first draft so far and I'll add more resources in the next few months.
+I will continually update this repository and I welcome suggestions. (missing important papers, missing categories, invalid links, etc.) This is only a first draft so far and I'll add more resources in the next few months.

 This repository is not for commercial purposes.